How to Set Up Conversion Funnels in Google Analytics | Ultimate-Guide

 Example Scenario "Starting Free Trial"

-At adhook we have designed different Conversion Funnels.
+At Adhook we have designed different Conversion Funnels.
 As Micro-Conversion we have defined the registration into the test phase.
 Thereby a user goes through the following phases:

 πŸ‘‰ Visit the landing page πŸ‘‰ Button "Start Free Trial" πŸ‘‰ Send registration